recp/cglm/docs/source/cam.rst

 *_decomp* means decompose; these function can help to decompose projection matrices.

- **NOTE**: Be careful when working with high range (very small near, very large far) projection matrices.
+.. note:: Be careful when working with high range (very small near, very large far) projection matrices.
 You may not get exact value you gave.
    **float** type cannot store very high precision so you will lose precision.
    Also your projection matrix will be inaccurate due to losing precision

 Table of contents (click to go):
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~